telvin/ss-ajs-03232015/README.md

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.

+AngularJS lets you extend HTML vocabulary for your application.
+The resulting environment is extraordinarily expressive, readable, and quick to develop.

+This project is making the Yii2 framework and AngularJs together.

 DIRECTORY STRUCTURE
 -------------------